 Sarah completed her initial Yoga Teacher Training in 2007 at the Yoga Connection in Tucson, AZ and continued her studies at the 500 hour level in 2012.
 Sarah is also a massage therapist and energy worker who is endlessly fascinated by anatomy and the mental, emotional, and spiritual intersects of the human experience.

-Julie is a Psychotherapist, Registered Yoga Teacher, Wellness Educator and aspiring Ecotherapist.
+Julie is a Registered Yoga Teacher, Wellness Educator, Psychotherapist, and Ecotherapist.
 Her style of teaching focuses on the healing aspects of a yoga practice.
-She views yoga & psychotherapy as journeys to “wholeness” and self-discovery.
-Her classes combine yoga philosophy and earth wisdom; the physical & emotional benefits of the yoga postures; breathwork & stillness to foster emotional release and relaxation.
+She views yoga and psychotherapy as journeys to “wholeness” and self-discovery.
+Her classes combine yoga philosophy and earth wisdom; the physical and emotional benefits of the yoga postures; breathwork & stillness to foster emotional release and relaxation.
 Julie received a Master’s Degree in Social Work from Virginia Commonwealth University and has been in the mental health field since 1986.
 Julie’s other interests include leading wellness retreats & workshops for women and nature & yoga hikes.

 Visit Julie’s website: